7 One-Month Bootcamp

 If you are new to LinkedIn or have a neglected profile, this 20-day template will get you started.
 It provides structure if you are not sure what to do.
 Deviate from it whenever you have something better to post.

-This bootcamp suggests posting five times a week which is more frequent than we’d suggest in the long-term but it will help kick start your activity and get you used to posting so once you have wsettled in, 2-3 times a week would be a more reasonable pattern.
+This bootcamp suggests posting five times a week which is more frequent than I’d suggest in the long-term but it will help kick start your activity and get you used to posting so once you have settled in, 2-3 times a week would be a more reasonable pattern.
 You can also stretch out these activities over two months or do them out of the order specified.
 Whatever works for you.

 This chapter really does owe its existence to Dan Quintana and Twitter for Scientists and again, I am grateful for the Creative Commons licence.